SinaEghbal/take-it/README.md

 4. Taking photos using phone's camera and attach it to the notes.
 5. Share your notes through facebook, email, etc.
 6. Clicking and looking at the available options for each note.
+7. Speech recognition

+### Testing Summary

+The three main classes are application are tested using JUnit, AndroidTestCase and ActivityInstrumentationTest2.

+The Database queries and statements are all tested seperately in the DBHelperTest.
+Since database is the only data repository of our app, validating it let us to test the rest of our application as a blackbox.

+The integration tests were done by testing are two main activities 'Note' and 'Home'.

+For the Home class, our tests mostly focused on the functionality of our listview and in particular its real-time updates with the alternation of data.
+Different operations were done and the functionality of our main ListView is tested.
+Some operations such as invoking the "Note" activity was not tested using Junit, but tested by dozens of users due to UX issues and getting actual feedback.

+For the Note class, a major part of the test was done by asking actual users for feedbacks.
+However, the functionality of the backbutton and the save method is fully tested.

+Visual and Auditory features of our app such as inserting images, using the camera and speech recognition are all tested from the UI due to their nature.